Columbus Wrongful Death Lawyer

 We Don’t Charge Anything Unless We Recover on Your Behalf.

-At Slater & Zurz, we understand the severe impact an unexpected death of a loved one can cause.
+At Slater & Zurz, we understand the severe impact an unexpected death of a loved one can have.
 To ensure we don’t add any undue financial stress to you and your family, we offer our skilled legal representation in wrongful death cases on a contingency fee basis.
-You will not pay any up-front fees or retainers because we are only paid with a percentage of the total recovery.
-If we do not successfully recover damages on your behalf, you will owe us nothing.
+You will not pay any up-front fees or retainers because we are only paid a percentage of the total recovery.
+You will owe us nothing if we do not successfully recover damages on your behalf.

-Contact an Experienced Wrongful Death Lawyer in Columbus
+Contact Our Experienced Wrongful Death Lawyer in Columbus

-If you have lost a loved one due to another person’s negligence, it is essential to speak with a Columbus wrongful death attorney to review your legal options.
-The Slater & Zurz legal team wants to make sure you and your family receive your rightful compensation for the loss of your loved one and will do everything within our power to do so.
-We welcome you to contact our office today to schedule your free consultation.
-You can reach us anytime – day or night, by calling 888.534.4850 or filling out our online form.
+If you have lost a loved one due to another person’s negligence, it is essential to speak with our Columbus wrongful death attorneys to review your legal options.
+The Slater & Zurz injury law firm wants to make sure you and your family receive your rightful compensation for the loss of your loved one and will do everything within our power to do so.
+We welcome you to contact our office today to schedule your free consultation with one of our Columbus personal injury lawyers.
+You can reach us anytime – day or night, by calling (614)756-2714 or filling out our online form.